(Entering 2017-18 Season)

 And Fisher was right.

-The six letterwinners who returned in 2011-12 certainly benefitted from the earth-shaking 2010-11 campaign as they defied public opinion and finished with a record of 26-8 after claiming a share of the Mountain West regular-season championship.
+The six letterwinners who returned in 2011-12 certainly benefitted from the earth-shaking 2010-11 campaign as they defied public opinion and finished with a record of 26-8 after claiming a share of the MW regular-season championship.

 For his efforts, Fisher was named MW Coach of the Year and garnered district coach of the year honors from the USBWA, NABC and Basketball Times.

-Just to show how far the program has come, one needs to look no further than the home attendance figures for 2012-13.
-To save you the trouble, the answer is 12,414, or better known as a sellout.
+Just to show how far the program had come, one needs to look no further than the home attendance figures for 2012-13.
 The Aztecs sold out the entire campaign before the season started.
-San Diego State went 14-1 at home en route to a 23-11 overall record.
-The Aztecs, led by 2013 NBA draft pick and two-time AP All-American Jamaal Franklin, did something only the 2011 team did and that was win in the NCAA tournament.
+San Diego State went 23-11 and were led by NBA draft pick and two-time AP All-American Jamaal Franklin.
+The squad did something only the 2011 team did and that was win in the NCAA tournament.

 Prior to arriving in San Diego, Fisher spent one season as an assistant coach with the Sacramento Kings.
 However, he is best known for his efforts at the collegiate level.
 He became a household name at Michigan, where he transformed a prominent program into a perennial national championship contender and winner.
 Returning to the college game was returning home.